 - ”I have always enjoyed writing; although, I am so close to this story my difficulty is knowing where to begin [and not to curse every other word].”

-- “The ghost write would organize my thoughts.”
+- “The ghost writer would organize my thoughts.”

-Other authors have no problem getting started, but need to hire a ghostwriter when they get stuck, as these clients attest (actual quotes):
+Other authors have no problem getting started, but need to hire a ghostwriter when they get stuck, as these clients have told us (actual quotes):

 - “I have written the book but it is not complete till the end.”

 - “Hello, my book is about 30K words right now, but I am getting very stuck in completing it.”

 - “My memoir needs someone to help me fill in the blanks like conversations and such to go with my many, many stories.”

 - “It may need a few chapters to be added and I’m open to suggestions.”

 - ”Around 18000 words are written but needs work on it and needs organizing.”